This post may contain affiliate links. Please read my disclosure and privacy policy.

 Cowboy Caviar Ingredients

 • Canned beans.
 Black beans and black-eyed peas are the two varieties commonly used in cowboy caviar.
-Black-eyed peas are essential if you plan to serve them on New Year’s Day as a symbol of luck and prosperity, but any other variety of bean can be used for this recipe.
+Black-eyed peas are essential if you plan to serve them on New Year’s Day as a symbol of luck and prosperity, but any other bean variety can be used in this recipe.

 • Fresh veggies.
 Red onion, bell pepper, tomatoes, and jalapeno add layers of flavor and crunch to this chunky bean dip.
 I rarely use fresh corn to make it, so frozen works, too!
 If you’re missing a vegetable, feel free to omit or make substitutions as needed.
 (For example, this is still delicious without the avocado if you don’t have a ripe one on hand.)